-Rabbi Mordecai Kaplan, Reconstructionism’s founding thinker, described Judaism at “the evolving religious civilization of the Jewish people.”
-This conceptualization continues to guide us.
+Nearly a century ago, Rabbi Mordecai Kaplan, Reconstructionism’s founding thinker, famously described Judaism as “the evolving religious civilization of the Jewish people.”
+In this short video, Rabbi Sandra Lawson explains what that means and why this framing continues to guide us today.

 What we mean by “civilization”